1906 Facts, Fun Trivia and History

 The first Victor Victrola phonographic record player was manufactured.

 Willis Carrier received his US patent (#808,897) for the world’s first air conditioner (“apparatus for treating air,”).

-Finland was the first country in the world to give women both the right to vote and run for office.
-One year later the world’s first female MPs were elected.
+Finland was the first country in the world to give women the right to vote and run for office.
+One year later, the world’s first female MPs were elected.

-Federated Boys’ Club (Boys’ Club of America) organized among 53 independent organizations.
+Federated Boys’ Club (Boys’ Club of America) was organized among 53 independent organizations.

-The first French Grand Prix took place on a 64-mile circuit based at Le Mans.
+The first French Grand Prix occurred on a 64-mile circuit at Le Mans.

 Pure Food and Drug Act and Meat Inspection Act adopted by the US Congress.

 The Story of the Kelly Gang was released.